GearNut/Micron/Mods/Gear_Nut/readme.md

 these have a hole through the center that should be wide enough for even a 4-wire fan if thats what you chose to use.

 If the fans will not stay friction fit inside the ducts there are provided m2x10 self tepping posts included as well.

+Print either the magnetic mounts or the static ducts you do not need both and they should be laid out in slicer for the best orientation I have found to print them in.